 "I would take Balotelli in any squad," the 27-year-old told Gazzetta dello Sport.
 "I would like him as a team-mate.
 I like him.
 He has character."

-"They have a complete squad; strong in every department," the former Lazio shot-stopper stated.
+"They have a complete squad; strong in every department," he added.

 "[Midfielder Andrea] Pirlo is a champion and [goalkeeper Gianluigi] Buffon continues to amaze: he's 36 and yet it seems like he's only 25."